How does the UK Autumn Budget 2024 affect people planning to leave the UK?

 This has special methods for calculating your potential gain for UK tax purposes, and you can choose the one which produces the lowest amount of UK capital gains tax for you:

-- A default calculation which enables you to rebase the value of your property to April 2015
+- A default calculation which enables you to rebase the value of your property to its 5 April 2015 value

 The main residence exemption may also apply if you are non-resident.
 For example, if the property was your main home and you only left the UK a short while ago, it may be exempt from CGT.